 Follow on efforts

-This RFP is part of a multi-phased initiative that will later leverage the risk/threat conceptual model to drill down into other domains of interest with more detail.
+This RFP is part of a multi-phased initiative that will later leverage the risk/threat conceptual model to drill down into more specific threat and risk domains (areas of interest) with more detail.

 Follow-on efforts are expected to extend the level of granularity and mapping of other exchange formats.